 As a signatory, Munich Re Investment Partners is committed to the six principles of the United Nations Principles for Responsible Investing (UNPRI).
 This commitment includes the management of portfolio sustainability risks.

-Sustainability risk management processes aim at achieving optimal investment outcomes according to our clients’ investment objectives and to achieve a better risk-adjusted investment performance over a market cycle.
+Sustainability risk management processes aim at achieving optimal investment outcomes according to our clients’ investment objectives and a better risk-adjusted investment performance over a market cycle.
 They also endeavour to analyse and where possible minimize the adverse sustainability impact of invested projects and corporates in the mid- to long-term of assets under management.

 In line with the EU regulation Munich Re Investment Partners’ sustainability risk management strategy addresses two dimensions: